 Criminal Forfeiture Process Act

-Civil forfeiture is a serious assault by government on cars, cash and other property.
-To lose your property in most states, prosecutors do not have to charge you, let alone convict you of a crime.
+Civil forfeiture allows the government to seize cars, cash, and other property with few safeguards for property owners.
+To lose your property in most states, prosecutors do not have to charge you, let alone convict…

 4th Amendment Project | Open Fields Doctrine